The Daughter From Everybody Loves Raymond Grew Up To Be Gorgeous

 A lot of people expect millennials to be glued to their smartphones 24/7.
 While modern technology is no doubt keeping the world more connected than ever, not all millennials are spending all of their time texting or engaging with followers on social media.
 As a former child star and a millennial, it would be typical for Madylin Sweeten to have a massive social media presence, but she's actually keeping things pretty casual online.

-Sweeten's Twitter and Instagram accounts aren't verified, but she does have a blue check mark on her personal Facebook page, which seems to be more for personal use than fan engagement.
+Sweeten's Twitter account isn't verified, but she does have a blue check mark on her Instagram account and her personal Facebook page, which seems to be more for personal use than fan engagement.

 She's a devoted cat mom